saxdan-lang/saxdan-lang.github.io/grammar.md

 <a href="#syntax"><h2 id="syntax">Syntax</h2></a>

-The epithet adjective is placed before the noun, unless it introduces a complement or a preposition.
+The adjective comes before the noun, except if it introduces a complement.

+> En interessant spraak = An interesting language

+> En spraak interessant tu lere = A language interesting to learn

 The recommended order of words is:

 ```
 Subject – Conjugated verb – Object – Adverb – Unconjugated verb – manner – place – time